Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsubsection{Commercial Influence Campaigns}

 In commercial influence campaigns, the goal is to influence individuals in a manner that commercially benefits the threat actor.
 Examples of such campaigns include publishing fraudulent reviews, artificially boosting a website's search engine page ranking, spamming online communities with advertisements for a product, or attempting to inorganically cause promotional content to trend on social media.
-As with previous categories, there may be overlap between different threat actor approaches.
+As with previous categories, there may be overlap between different attacker approaches.

-A threat model of particular focus is the usage of machine generated text to generate fraudulent reviews that either promote one's own product/service, or target a competitor \cite{stiff2022detecting, 10.1007/978-3-030-44041-1_114, kowalczyk2022detecting}.
+A threat model of particular interest is the usage of machine generated text to generate fraudulent reviews that either promote one's own product/service, or target a competitor \cite{stiff2022detecting, 10.1007/978-3-030-44041-1_114, kowalczyk2022detecting}.
 Work has been published that demonstrates sentiment-preserving fake reviews, which might be used for such a purpose \cite{10.1007/978-3-030-44041-1_114}.
 Fake reviews can be abused on marketplace websites themselves, or by targeting potential customers on social media platforms.
-Threat actors may operate such campaigns themselves, or may avail themselves of the thriving market for fake reviews \cite{he2022market}.
+Threat actors may operate such campaigns themselves, or may avail themselves of the thriving online market for fake reviews \cite{he2022market}.
 Organizations selling fake reviews may become early adopters of open-source NLG models to provide unique and specific reviews at lower cost.

-Mitigation of NLG models used for fake reviews on online marketplaces might involve running machine generated text detection on posted reviews, in addition to existing features.
+Mitigation of NLG models used for fake reviews on online marketplaces might involve running machine generated text detection on the text of reviews, in addition to other detection systems currently used to combat this problem.
 Advanced NLG models should not affect context-based detection methods (e.g., identifying patterns in reviewer usernames, similar account creation times, unusual purchase behaviour, etc.).
-It may be more difficult to detect if commercial influence content is posted outside marketplace websites.
-As examples, social media websites (e.g., Facebook, Instagram, Reddit, YouTube comments), map platforms (e.g., Google Maps), or dedicated review sites (e.g., Yelp) may all be locations where false reviews may be posted.
+It may be more difficult to detect commercial influence campaigns if attackers post content outside marketplace websites.
+For example, social media websites (e.g., Facebook, Instagram, Reddit, YouTube comments), map platforms (e.g., Google Maps), or dedicated review sites (e.g., Yelp) may all be locations where false reviews may be posted.